Insights·ERP & Operations·15 November 2025·5 min read

 Forecast-driven vs reorder-point planning

 Odoo supports both forecast-driven planning (MRP suggests production and procurement based on demand forecasts) and reorder-point planning (Odoo triggers replenishment when inventory falls below a threshold).
 Most SMEs default to reorder points because they are simpler.
-The companies that move to forecast-driven planning, even imperfectly, see meaningful inventory reductions — 20–40% lower working capital is typical.
+The companies that move to forecast-driven planning, even imperfectly, typically see meaningful reductions in working capital.

 The forecast does not have to be perfect.
 A rolling 13-week forecast updated weekly, with safety stock for variability, beats reorder points for any business with non-trivial demand patterns.
 Odoo makes this practical without needing a separate planning system.